Skip to content

 Whether you're buying a diamond engagement ring, a pair of diamond stud earrings or a gold necklace, you're making a significant investment.

-There are a few things to keep in mind with home contents insurance:
+There are a few things to keep in mind with specialist jewellery cover:

 Jewellery Insurance

-Specialised jewellery insurance is designed for insuring jewellery.
-It provides coverage for loss, theft or damage to your jewellery, no matter your location.
+Specialist jewellery insurance is designed for insuring jewellery.
+It provides cover for loss, theft or damage to your jewellery, no matter your location, subject to policy terms and exclusions.

-If you’re thinking of getting specialised jewellery insurance, JewelCover has rich features like:
+If you're thinking of getting specialist jewellery insurance, JewelCover has rich features like:

 • The choice to return to your preferred jeweller